John Wilbur (American football)

-Early years
+Early life

 Wilbur attended Alexander Hamilton High School in Los Angeles, California.
 He declined football scholarships from the University of Southern California and the University of California-Los Angeles, opting for Stanford University in 1961 and intending to study law with an Eagle Scout scholarship.

 He became a starter at guard as a sophomore.
 He was a three-year starter and played offensive guard, offensive tackle and defensive end.
 As a junior, he had 13 tackles at defensive end in a 27–14 win against the University of Notre Dame.
 He graduated with a degree in history.

 Professional career

 Dallas Cowboys

-Wilbur was selected by the Kansas City Chiefs in the sixth round (45th overall) of the 1965 AFL Draft with a future draft pick, which allowed the team to draft him before his college eligibility was over.
+Wilbur was selected by the Kansas City Chiefs in the sixth round (45th overall) of the 1965 AFL draft with a future draft pick, which allowed the team to draft him before his college eligibility was over.
 In 1966, he chose to sign with the NFL's Dallas Cowboys as a free agent in 1966.
 As a rookie, he quit training camp and had to be convinced to come back.
 He was tried at guard. defensive end and offensive tackle.
 He played mainly as the wedge-buster on special teams and as backup offensive tackle.

 He was a part of the 1967 NFL Championship Game famously known as "The Ice Bowl".
 In 1968, he became the starter at right guard when Leon Donohue didn't recover from offseason surgery and was placed on the injured reserve list.

 Blocking for quarterback Don Meredith and playing with Peter Gent, Wilbur was an anti-hero, outspoken against the "racists elements" on the team and in the city.
 Part of the "Wild Rebel Bunch" contingency (along with Gent and Meredith), he infamously organized a group of Cowboys to be security guards at the Texas International Pop Festival.
 He was also a Player Representative in the National Football League Players Association (NFLPA) for the Cowboys.

 On June 5, 1970, he was initially traded to the St. Louis Cardinals in exchange for a third round draft choice (#69-Sam Scarber), but after threatening to retire, the Cardinals traded him to the Los Angeles Rams in exchange for guard Mike Lahood.
 He was replaced by Blaine Nye, who was moved from defensive tackle to offensive guard.